 And in the history of theology, the answers to that question have typically fallen into the two broad categories you've heard me present several times already.
 The first is answer has been called "universal atonement" or "unlimited atonement."
 That is to say, on the cross Christ paid for the sins of every human person who has ever lived or will live, without exception.
 And some people see this as an absolutely uncontroversial position.
-After all, if Scripture says that Christ gave His life as a ransom for all, 1 Timothy 2:6, and that He is the propitiation for the sins of the whole world, 1 John 2:2, and that He desires all men to be saved, 1 Timothy 2:4, and if He commands us to preach the Good News of salvation to all without exception, how could there even be a debate?
-Christ died for all men and every man!
+After all, if Scripture says that Christ gave His life as a ransom for all, 1 Timothy 2:6, and that He is the propitiation for the sins of the whole world, 1 John 2:2, and that He desires all men to be saved, 1 Timothy 2:4, and if He commands us to preach the Good News of salvation to all without exception, "How could there even be a debate?
+Christ died for all men and every man!" they say.

 The second category of answer is known as "particular redemption," or "definite atonement," or, somewhat unhappily, "limited atonement."
-"Limited atonement" refers to the notion that the extent of Christ's atonement is limited to the elect.
-That is, on the cross Christ paid for the sins only of those whom the Father has unconditionally chosen in eternity past to receive salvation-who, as a result of the Father's choice, will eventually be regenerated by the Holy Spirit, will be granted faith in Christ, and will finally be saved.
+"Limited atonement" refers to the notion that the extent of Christ's atonement is "limited" to the elect.
+That is, on the cross Christ paid for the sins only of those whom the Father has unconditionally chosen in eternity past to receive salvation; only those who will eventually be regenerated by the Holy Spirit, will be granted faith in Christ, and will finally be saved.
 Within a few years of that position being called limited atonement, advocates of that view offered alternative names for it, because they recognized how open to misinterpretation the language of "limitation" is.
-"How can you limit the death of Christ?!"
+"How can you limit the death of Christ?"
 And of course, those who hold this position do not at all mean to suggest that the worth, or merit, or value, or sufficiency of Christ's death is restricted in any way.
 It simply means that its extent-the number of persons to whom it extends-is limited to those who actually partake of its saving benefits: the elect alone rather than all people without exception.

 And so people began calling this position "particular redemption," insisting on the idea that Christ died for individual sinners in particular.
-Particular redemption holds that Christ didn't die for a faceless, nameless category of people who would eventually decide to believe in Him, but rather He died to pay for the sins of specific sinners in particular, whom the Father gave to the Son, and whom, as the Good Shepherd, Christ knew by name.
+Particular redemption holds that Christ didn't die for a faceless, nameless category of people who would eventually decide to believe in Him.
+He didn't die for no-one-in-particular; He didn't reserve empty seats in heaven that people could claim for their own by believing.
+Instead, He died to pay for the sins of specific sinners in particular- those whom the Father gave to the Son, and whom, as the Good Shepherd, Christ knew by name (John 10:11-15).